JustSeadragon/MinxHub/README.md

 # MinxHub
-This is software you buy a token to access no ads even if the website has an Anti-AdBlocker.
+This is software you buy a token to access no ads even if the website has an Anti-AdBlocker and also block unnecessary cookie popups.

 # Features and Updates
 2/26/23 - MinxHub made.